 Local Branch Committee members and Council members are all volunteers and give of their time on a non-remunerated basis.

 The different Branches host the Annual General Meeting in turn.

 From the outset the Society aimed to foster contacts between the French and the Scots and to develop their traditional friendship enshrined – since at least 1295 – in the Auld Alliance.
-Through educational, cultural and social activities, the Society continues to pursue these objectives today, believing that the development of Franco-Scottish relations in the European Union and also in the Commonwealth are as important as they have ever been.
+Through educational, cultural and social activities, the Society continues to pursue these objectives today, believing that the development of Franco-Scottish relations in a globalised world are as important as they have ever been.

-To have details of the current Branch Programmes, or to have information about the annual subscription and how to become a member, please click on one of the links.
-The National Secretary and the Branch Secretaries will be happy to answer enquiries made by E-mail, letter or telephone.
+To obtain details of the current Branch Programmes or information about becoming a member, please look at the relevant branch pages in this website, for anything else please use the Contact Form.
+The National Secretary and the Branch Secretaries are happy to answer enquiries submitted by E-mail, letter or telephone.

 National Office Bearers